sagemath/trac_to_gh/Issue 5927.md

 # Issue 5927: [with patch; needs review] singular prompt problem on solaris sparc

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5927

 Original creator: was